Rajat0063/Infosys-Springboard-Internship-6.0/Angular Full Stack/Angular Web Developer Certificate Assessment Solutions/README.md

 <details> <summary><b>🔍 View Answer</b></summary>
 ✅ Answer:

-(a) Root Module must be loaded by default to launch the Angular application (b) Imports property should contain all module classes to be used across application (c) Angular application can be launched even without a root module (with standalone components in Angular 14+)
+(a) Root Module must be loaded by default to launch the Angular application<br>
+(b) Imports property should contain all module classes to be used across application<br>
+(c) Angular application can be launched even without a root module (with standalone components in Angular 14+)

 </details>